sharetribe/sharetribe/README.md

 The built-in WEBrick server (which was started in the last step above) should not be used in production due to performance reasons.
 A dedicated HTTP server such as [unicorn](http://unicorn.bogomips.org/) is recommended.

 It is also not recommended to serve static assets from a Rails server in production.
 Instead, you should serve assets from Amazon S3 or use an Apache/Nginx server.
-In this case, you'll need to set the value of `serve_static_assets_in_production` to `false` in `config/config.yml`.

 #### Setting your domain